-- 1. The members of staff responsible for providing the teaching in the relevant subject will be the examiners that conduct examinations. - 2.
+- 1. The examiners are the members of the staff responsible for, and experts in the field of the course or curriculum element provided they are qualified for assessment through either: - Experience gained over at least one year through assessments supervised by an experienced assessor in the relevant field - Successful completion of the BKO assessment module - Gained official exemption for completion of the BKO or the BKO assessment module by the Director of Education - 2.
 The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
 This kind of appointment will be for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
 The Board of Examiners may appoint ad hoc committees.